New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights - NewsBreak

 Panthers stats and trends

-- The Panthers have been underdogs by 3.5 points or more one time this season and have not covered the spread once.
+- The Panthers have yet to cover the spread this season when underdogs by 3.5 points or more.

-- Carolina's games this year have hit the over two times in eight opportunities (25%).
+- Carolina's games this season have hit the over two times in eight opportunities (25%).

-- The Panthers average 20.6 points per game, comparable to the 20.5 the Patriots give up.
+- The Panthers rack up 20.6 points per game, comparable to the 20.5 the Patriots surrender.

-- Carolina is 2-2 against the spread and 2-2 overall when the team records more than 20.5 points.
+- When Carolina records more than 20.5 points, it is 2-2 against the spread and 2-2 overall.

 - The Panthers have 12 turnovers this season, equal to the number of takeaways for the Patriots.